amayasarmiento/Python-and-command-line-course/README.md

 Then it will count how many amino acids are found between start and stop codons.
 The next functionality would be to be able to blast the protein sequence.

-The following text will be updated when I figure how to make it do more!

 to use: version 2 will ask for the name of your DNA fasta-format text file; it will find the 6 orfs by sliding the translation window